StackVista/stackstate-docs/setup/install-stackstate/kubernetes_install/image_configuration.md

 global:
   # will override any other registry configuration
   imageRegistry:
+stackstate:
   components:
     all:
       image:
         registry:
         tag:
     zookeeper:
       # if set to false, will use external zookeeper servers
       enabled: true
       image:
         # will override `stackstate.components.all.image.registry`
         registry: quay.io
         repository: stackstate/zookeeper
         # will override `stackstate.components.all.image.tag`
         tag:
 ```